AI Trends in Customer Support to Look Forward in 2021

-Studies have shown that customers want more interactions with other human beings when interacting with a brand and resent overreliance on AI and algorithms.
+Studies show that customers want more interactions with other human beings when interacting with a brand and resent overreliance on AI and algorithms.

 Because of that, a future in which chatbots handle 100% of our customer support interactions feels very unlikely.
 It makes sense to use them for simple queries because they can provide fast and reliable help.
 However, the challenge before modern businesses is to find a way to move between AI and human interactions as seamlessly as possible.

-If for some reason a chatbot is unable to help a customer, they need to be transferred to a human representative.
+If for some reason a chatbot is unable to help a customer, a human representative has to take over.
 It will be one of the core challenges of the next few years to figure out how to move from one to the other with as little lag time as possible.

 More from our blog